Clueless-Community/scrape-up/dev-documentation.md

 ---

 #### MLH
-    Create an instance of the class `GeeksforGeeks`
+    Create an instance of the class `MLH`
     ```py
     mlh = MLH(year="2024")
     mlh.get_events()